darkrai06/one-service-client/README.md

   Utilizes **MongoDB** as the primary database to store and manage data.
 Sensitive information such as database credentials are securely handled using environment variables.

 - **🧭 Smooth Navigation:**
-  A clean and intuitive **navigation bar** enables users to explore various sections of the application with ease.
+  A clean and intuitive **navigation bar** enables users to explore various sections of the application like home, services, dashboard with ease.

 - **📌 Main Content Area:**
   Users can browse service details, enhanced with integrations like **react-countup** (for animated counters).